DJrizzley/literature/novels/moby_dick.md

 seems a reason in all things, even in law.

-CHAPTER 91.
-The Pequod Meets The Rose-Bud.
+# CHAPTER 91.
+The Pequod Meets The Rose-Bud

 “In vain it was to rake for Ambergriese in the paunch of this Leviathan, insufferable fetor denying not inquiry.” _Sir T. Browne,